 - The baby will have a poor cognitive function.

 - You might feel tired all the time and will be prone to infections.

 A Word of Caution

-As mentioned above, your weight can affect your and your baby’s health significantly.
+As mentioned above, your weight can affect your health as well as your baby’s health significantly.
 Having healthy weight before pregnancy is considered ideal, but if you are obese or overweight, you don’t need to cut down your calorie intake drastically or exercise too much.
 Consult your doctor before you decide anything.
 Instead of weight loss, you should focus on weight management.

 Pregnancy is a phase when you should take good care of yourself for the well-being of your child.
 If you are obese or overweight while pregnant, you can lose weight.
 But you should aim to lose weight by healthy means.
 There is no better time than pregnancy to make significant changes in your lifestyle.
-But remember, these changes for be your good and shouldn’t affect your health negatively.
+But remember, these changes shouldn’t affect your health negatively.